joshenoy/sathyabh.at/content/blog/2011-02-04-websense-redirect-my-first-chrome-extension.md

   - webnonsense

 ---
 At my (current) workplace we have a webfiltering mechanism powered by [WebSense][1].
-I&#8217;ve [ranted][2] enough number of times on twitter about websense&#8217;s [stupid][3] filtering mechanisms & the [bizarre][4] [classification][5] that it uses to [classify websites][6].
+I've [ranted][2] enough number of times on twitter about websense's [stupid][3] filtering mechanisms & the [bizarre][4] [classification][5] that it uses to [classify websites][6].
 <!--more-->

-Recently, I found that fetching the mobile(aka text-only) versions of webpages using instapaper/google web transcoder would result in me being able to read the content &#8211; which was a very nice alternative because majority of the time, I&#8217;d be reading up on posts which are text heavy in nature.
+Recently, I found that fetching the mobile(aka text-only) versions of webpages using instapaper/google web transcoder would result in me being able to read the content - which was a very nice alternative because majority of the time, I'd be reading up on posts which are text heavy in nature.
 It was getting irritating to open to a webpage, encounter a blocked page, open another tab & copy-paste the URL to instapaper to grab the text version.
 I [asked my peers][7] are [Super User][8]:

 > is there a ModRewrite-like extension for chrome ? :-s

 [TomWij][9] pointed me towards Privoxy but that was not what I needed.
 So I decided to build a Chrome Extension.
-The first version of the extension I built fairly quickly, but required manual intervention by way of clicking on the Extension icon to trigger the redirect &#8211; clearly not an ideal solution.
+The first version of the extension I built fairly quickly, but required manual intervention by way of clicking on the Extension icon to trigger the redirect - clearly not an ideal solution.
 Taking a deeper look at Chrome Extension API docs, I realized that I needed to build a [content script][10].

-Building up on this &#8211; I created a simple extension which checks for websense blocking pattern and if so &#8211; redirects it to instapaper which then fetches the text-only version.
-While this extension is not really the best-thing-since-sliced-bread, it&#8217;s of immense use to me.
+Building up on this - I created a simple extension which checks for websense blocking pattern and if so - redirects it to instapaper which then fetches the text-only version.
+While this extension is not really the best-thing-since-sliced-bread, it's of immense use to me.
 (And of course, I learnt to build a Chrome Extension, which I always wanted to do).

 There are certain bugs, but I can live with those for the moment.
-If you need a similar thing &#8211; do try out my extension &#8212; it&#8217;s hosted on my servers & can be downloaded from over [here][11].
+If you need a similar thing - do try out my extension &#8212; it's hosted on my servers & can be downloaded from over [here][11].
 Let me know if you run into problems.

  [1]: https://www.websense.com/content/home.aspx
  [2]: https://twitoaster.com/country-in/sathyabhat/congrats-reddit-you-have-now-been-promoted-to-the-rank-of-a-social-network-by-webnonsense/